effekseer/docs_tool/source/en/MaterialToolReference/material_NodeMath.rst

 Fractional part
 ------------------------

-Output the fractional part of V.
+Outputs the fractional part of V.
 For example, if you enter 1.15, it outputs 0.15.

 Maximum
 ------------------------

-A large value is output for V1 and V2.
+Outputs large value at V1 and V2.

 Minimum
 ------------------------

-Output small value at V1 and V2.
+Outputs small value at V1 and V2.

 Power
 ------------------------